boostpro/installer/README.txt

   rsync -avP 1.46.1 david_abrahams,boost@frs.sourceforge.net:/home/frs/project/b/bo/boost/boost-binaries/
   sudo mv 1.46.1 1_46_1

-New libraries need to be added to "lib-names.txt".

 There are a few manual steps as you can see, but they take me like 5 minutes to perform so I didn't bother scripting them.